-In his Answers to Information Request, the Department's Representative provided that a sale of a motor vehicle is generally taxable.
-He stated that the assessment of penalty was appropriate under Ark.
-Code Ann. § 26-52-510(a)(4) (Repl.
+In her Answers to Information Request, the Department's Representative argued that was listed as a co-buyer within the documentation associated with the purchase of the Relevant Vehicle and signed the purchase contract.
+Consequently, she declared that was properly assessed for the purchase of the Relevant Vehicle.
+She also asserted that the penalty was appropriate under Ark.
+Code Ann. § 26-52-510(a)(4)(A) (Repl.
 2014) and interest was appropriate under Ark.
 Code Ann. § 26-18-508 (Repl.
 2012).